-We would like to give special than.
-Liktanur, who went out of their way to pr cal teams traveling aboard their ship.
+We would like to give special thanks to the crew of the DOE survey ship, Liktanur, who went out of their way to provide support and comfort to the medical teams traveling aboard their ship.

 We also wish to thank the charitable organization, New Eyes for the Needy (Short Hills, NJ), for donating to the Marshallese hundreds of pairs of eyeglasses, which were greatly appreciated.